johnwr-response/boot5fsb5mw/NOTES.md

 - Alerts Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages
 - Custom progress bars featuring support for stacked bars, animated backgrounds, and text labels

+### Tables

+- Opt-in styling of tables (given their prevalent use in JavaScript plugins) with Bootstrap